The Himalayan Lodge

 Celebration of a House

 During the many years that I lived in this house, I began to think that a B&B is a celebration of a house.
-Opening one's home to strangers who then leave as friends has become a way of life for me.
-I am so lucky to know all the nice people that make this home on Eighth Street so special.
-I think I have met everyone who has ever lived here.
+Opening my home to strangers who then leave as friends has become a way of life for me.
 I welcome you to experience the magic of this little house on your next visit to Ann Arbor.
-I've been hosting guests 9 years longer than Airbnb!
-I had the idea first.
+I started hosting guests in 2000, nine years before Airbnb started!